pachyderm/openshift-operator/README.md

 **2. User-provided postgresql database**

-- Set postgresql to disabled in pachyderm.spec.postgresql
+- Set postgresql to disabled in `pachyderm.spec.postgresql`

-- Provide postgresql instance information in pachyderm.spec.pachd.postgresql
+- Provide postgresql instance information in `pachyderm.spec.pachd.postgresql`

+- Create a k8s secret to hold the postgresql password.
+It should have a key `postgres-password`